 and on every notification by default.

-Serena recommends that you review your notifications and determine if this setting should be enabled globally, or if individual notifications should have the setting enabled instead.
+Review your notifications and determine if this setting should be enabled globally, or if individual notifications should have the setting enabled instead.
 A notification that contains a large embedded image and several hundred subscribers could negatively affect notification server performance.

 In the Link Settings section, configure the server URLs that appear at the bottom of Notification Server messages.